hashicorp/consul/website/source/docs/guides/containers-guide.md

 * `last_contact_threshold` should be reasonably small, so that dead servers are removed quickly.
 * `server_stabilization_time` should be sufficiently large (on the order of several seconds) so that unstable servers are not added to the cluster until they stabilize.

 If the container running the currently-elected Consul server leader is stopped, a leader election will be triggered.
-This event will cause a new Consul server in the cluster to assume leadership.

 When a previously stopped server container is restarted using `docker start <container_id>`,  and it is configured to obtain a new IP, autopilot will add it back to the set of Raft peers with the same node-id and the new IP address, after which it can participate as a server again.